 - Helped over 60 customers per day select the best service plans for their needs

-Note that a summary statement can also be written as a paragraph, but bullet points are preferable because they’re easier to read.
-Additionally, when mentioning your achievements try to be specific about time frames and results.
+Note that a summary statement can also be written as a paragraph, but bullet points are preferable since they’re easier to read.
+Additionally, when mentioning your achievements, try to be specific about time frames and results.
 You can make your resume stand out by including a well-written, compelling objective statement.

 How to write a resume objective

 Not all job seekers need to write a resume summary.
 If you’re a recent graduate or are changing careers, you could write a resume objective instead.

 A resume objective is a short paragraph that lets recruiters know your career goals, skills and why you’re applying for the position.
 Most effective resume objectives mention the job position sought, relevant skills and a brief, career-specific goal.